ninarden97-stack/AI-Clinical-Research-Projects/AI-Clinical-Trial-Protocol-Analyzer/README.md

-# AI Clinical Trial Protocol Analyzer
+# AI Clinical Trial Protocol Analyser

 This project demonstrates how AI can extract structured information from clinical trial protocols to support clinical operations and regulatory review.